This website uses cookies to ensure you get the best experience on our website. Learn more

 This blog describes how you might audit existing passwords to check that no weak, easy-to-guess, or known leaked passwords are being used in your organization.

-I’ll be dealing with AD based on 2008 R2 and above servers.
-First of all, we have to get a copy of the password hashes from AD.
-Providing you are logged in to a DC with a Domain Admin level account this is a quite simple process.
-Simply run ntdsutil from an elevated command prompt.
-Set the active instance to ntds by typing:
+First, you’ll need to get a copy of your password hashes from AD.
+This is pretty simple as long as you’re logged into a Domain Controller (DC) with a Domain Admin level account.
+You’ll need to run ntdsutil from an elevated command prompt, then set the active instance to ntds by typing:

 Act ins ntds